 Spend a few minutes making your bed with fresh sheets and your favorite comforter or duvet.

 A cozy bed instantly makes a new space feel more familiar and lived-in, and you won’t have to stress about sleeping on a bare mattress when you hit the wall after a long day of unpacking.

 Before you’re completely zapped of energy, take a quick trip to the grocery store to load up on a few snacks and easy meal staples to hold you over as you settle in.

 11. Let MakeSpace pickup and store your extra stuff

 Moving: it’s exciting, exhausting, and seriously stressful.
 Finding and securing a new home is challenging enough, but the actual process of moving – the packing, the schlepping, the logistics – can easily send you into meltdown mode if you’re not properly prepared.

 That’s why it helps to have a working knowledge of the most common moving predicaments you might find yourself in, plus how to handle them.
 Below, we talk to professional organizers and moving gurus for their advice about what steps to take to ensure a smooth, pain-free move.

 Read on for eight expert solutions to your toughest moving problems.

-The Problem: You waited too long to book a moving company.
+Problem 1: You waited too long to book a moving company.